What is Theft?

 Theft is a broad legal term that encompasses various degrees of crimes.
 Theft essentially refers to the taking of someone else's property with the intent to deprive the victim of the property permanently.
 There are two main categories of theft.
 Petty theft refers to the taking of small-value items, while grand theft refers to the theft of high-value items.

 No matter what the circumstances, turn to a firm with a reputation for winning.
-Sacramento criminal defense lawyer Jonathan Gonzales will work hard to ensure your rights are defended aggressively.
+Our Sacramento theft lawyers will work hard to ensure your rights are defended aggressively.
 Contact us today to get started.